-Many people who are unable to work due to disability or illness are likely to lost coverage because of the work requirement.
-Although Ohioans proposing to exempt individuals who identify as mentally or physically unfit for work or are applicants or recipients of Supplemental Security Income (SSI), in reality many people who are not able to work due to disability or unfitness are likely to not receive an exemption due to the complexity of paperwork.
-A Kaiser Family Foundation study found that 36 percent of unemployed adults receiving Medicaid-but who are not receiving Disability/SSI-reported illness or disability as their primary reason for not working.
+Many people who are unable to work due to disability or illness are likely to lose coverage because of the work requirement.
+Even though Ohio proposes to exempt people with disabilities or those receiving Supplemental Security Income (SSI), many people who are not able to work due to disability or unfitness are not likely to receive an exemption because of the complexity of paperwork.
+A Kaiser Family Foundation study found that 36 percent of unemployed adults receiving Medicaid-but who are not receiving Disability/SSI-

+reported illness or disability as their primary reason for not working.
 In Ohio, this rate increases to 58 percent.